Edoardoba/Herokuapp/README.md

 ## Creating Backend

-Now that I have the model saved in a external "pickle" I cna call it back whenever I need a new prediction.
+Now that I have the model saved in a external "pickle" I can call it back whenever I need a new prediction.
 So the idea is to let the user insert the parameters, send them to the backend("Heroku"), apply the regression and send the results back to the frontend.
-FOr this reason now I'll focus on working on Heroku.
+For this reason now I'll focus on working on Heroku.

+## Created Heroku server with Postegresql

+Successfully created the Heroku server with a Postgresql as an addon.
+Everytime the user clicks submit, the value of the prediction will be sent to the db.
+This will be lately used to retrieve the value from an Android app.
+There is also a side feature to share the value via mail.